 The Ransomware Encryption Protection section includes information about the number of detections, the Process Name, the PID, the Owner, the Date and the Status.

-The collected information is placed in the following views: Latest Detections and Hostname/Detections.
+The collected information is placed in the following views: Endpoint Detections, Hostname/Detections, and Cloud Detections.

 This view displays a table with the following details: Hostname, Username, Process Name, Blocking Reason, PID, Owner, Status, and Timestamp.
 This view allows you to select one or multiple infected files and exclude it/them or add it/them to storage.

-In the Process Name column, you can click on the process (or on the Forensics 'F' icon) to see the process details or you can click on the VirusTotal icon to get a detailed VirusTotal analysis.
+In the Process Name column, you can click on the hamburger menu to access VirtusTotal (to get a detailed VirusTotal analysis), the Forensic details (to get the Process details) or copy the file path to the clipboard.
+The Statuses can be Blocked (when a process is intercepted and blocked at REP level) or Detected (when the process is intercepted and reported in the HEIMDAL Dashboard when Reporting mode is enabled).
 Please be aware that we have a retention policy of 90 days in place for the REP entries.
-That means that all the entries from the Latest Detections view older than 90 days will be removed.
+That means that all the entries from the Endpoint Detections view older than 90 days will be removed.

 This view displays a table with the following details: Hostname, Username, Number of Matches.